-- Combining genomic and epigenetic studies to identify molecular determinants for genetic variation in cancer and normal cells.
+- Combining genomic and epigenetic studies to identify determinants for the formation and selection of genetic variation in cancer and normal cells.

 - Deciphering the basis of genomic instability processes using cell-based models.

 - Computational methods development, for example single-cell and single-molecule sequencing, as well as integration of “big data” in omics and health including the use of cloud computing.